Please use our online webshop for placing orders of standard products.

 You can download and find our terms and conditions (english) here.

-DuTCH.audio is a small company and we useually don't stock finished products, so we dont have demo products available.
-But we do have an IC1.1 Insert Computer ready for demo's within the EU.
-This comes with a full set of Grimm TPR cables for plug and play testing.
+DuTCH.audio is a small company and we useually don't stock finished products, so we dont have demo products available ourselves.
+But our worldwide dealer-network could help you with setting up a demo-unit.

 We are sorry to inform you that this is physically not possible.
 As an example, an IM2.1 (so 2 units high) has 8 inserts.
 For each insert you will need 4 XLR's, so for 8 inserts you will need 8 x 4 = 32XLR's for just the inserts.
 Together with the inputs and outputs on a IM2.x makes a total of 40 XLR's.
 That will simply not fit a 2u backpanel.
 For a 1u unit with 6 inserts it's even worse.